reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate_SavingApprovalDetailsToSharePoint.md

 ### Date

-THe date needs to be tweaked for the correct datetime string, otherwise you might encounter the following error message.
+The date needs to be tweaked for the correct datetime string, otherwise you might encounter the following error message.

 "You must specify a valid date within the range of 01/01/1900 and 31/12/8900."